gardysaturne/az104-labs-portfolio/03-configure-virtual-networks-3B/READMe.md

 Each exercise is designed to reinforce how **Azure virtual networking actually works in production**:

-- How **virtual networks and subnets** establish scalable IP design and trust boundaries
+- How **Azure networking services** are selected based on scope, OSI layer, and service boundaries
-- How **Network Security Groups (NSGs)** enforce least-privilege traffic control
+- How **Load Balancer, Application Gateway, and Traffic Manager** differ in purpose and use cases
-- How **VNet peering** enables private connectivity over the Microsoft backbone
+- How **Azure Load Balancer internals** (frontend IPs, backend pools, probes, rules, HA Ports, and session persistence) function together
-- How **Azure DNS (public and private)** supports external and internal name resolution
+- How **user-defined routes (UDRs)** and **virtual appliance next hops** control traffic flow independently of security rules
-- How **user-defined routes (UDRs)** control traffic flow independently of security rules
+- How **Azure Network Watcher** tools are used to validate, troubleshoot, and audit network behavior
-- How administrators **validate, troubleshoot, and audit network behavior** using Azure Network Watcher
+- How administrators interpret **exam-specific wording** and translate it into correct architectural decisions

-All work is performed using the **Azure Portal (PWA)** with supporting documentation and screenshots suitable for **audits, interviews, and consulting walkthroughs**.
+All work is performed using the **Azure Portal (PWA)** with supporting documentation and screenshots suitable for **architecture reviews, audits, interviews, and consulting walkthroughs**.

 ---

 ## Labs Overview

-- **EX1 – Virtual Network & Subnet Architecture Design**
+- **EX1 – Azure Traffic Service Differentiation**
-  Design a scalable VNet and subnet layout with intentional IP planning, segmentation by trust boundary, and reserved capacity for Azure platform services.
+  Evaluate and compare **Azure Load Balancer, Application Gateway, and Traffic Manager** to understand service boundaries, scope (regional vs global), and OSI layer responsibilities.

-- **EX2 – Network Security Groups & Least-Privilege Traffic Control**
+- **EX2 – Azure Load Balancer Internals & HA Ports**
-  Implement NSGs at the correct scope to restrict traffic between application tiers while maintaining controlled and auditable administrative access.
+  Configure and examine Load Balancer components including frontend IPs, backend pools, health probes, load-balancing rules, **HA Ports**, and session persistence behavior.

-- **EX3 – Virtual Network Peering (Hub-and-Spoke Foundation)**
+- **EX3 – Application Gateway Core Configuration & Session Affinity**
-  Configure private VNet peering between application and hub networks to enable secure connectivity without routing traffic over the public internet.
+  Build an Application Gateway to understand Layer 7 routing concepts such as listeners, rules, backend settings, TLS termination, and **cookie-based session affinity**.

-- **EX4 – Azure DNS: Public & Private Name Resolution Strategy**
+- **EX4 – Traffic Manager Global Routing Strategy**
-  Deploy public DNS zones for external services and private DNS zones for internal name resolution across peered virtual networks.
+  Configure Traffic Manager profiles to demonstrate **DNS-based global routing**, health probes, and routing methods such as Performance and Failover.

-- **EX5 – User Defined Routes (Traffic Flow Control)**
+- **EX5 – User Defined Routes & Virtual Appliance Traffic Control**
-  Create and associate route tables to control how traffic flows through the network, reinforcing the distinction between routing decisions and security enforcement.
+  Implement UDRs using the **Virtual appliance** next hop to control traffic paths and reinforce the distinction between routing decisions and security enforcement.

-- **EX6 – Azure Network Watcher Diagnostics & Visibility**
+- **EX6 – Azure Network Watcher Diagnostics & Tool Selection**
-  Use Azure Network Watcher tools to validate connectivity, inspect routing behavior, and diagnose traffic filtering issues in IaaS environments.
+  Use Network Watcher tools to identify traffic flow, routing decisions, and security rule evaluation, reinforcing correct tool selection based on troubleshooting scenarios.